VAndrJ/VAPersistentNavigator/README.md

 - `closeToInitial`.
 Dismisses all presented `sheet`s and `fullScreenCover`s, and clears the initial `NavigationStack`'s navigation path.

-- `onReplaceWindow`.
-Callback to replace the initial `View` with a new one.
+- `onReplaceInitialNavigator`.
+Callback to replace the initial `Navigator` with a new one.

 - `currentTab`.
 Variable to get and change the current tab in `TabView`.